 23. HIPAA Compliance.
 If this Contract involves services, activities or products subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Contractor covenants that it will appropriately safeguard Protected Health Information (defined in 45 CFR 160.103), and agrees that it is subject to, and shall comply with, the provisions of 45 CFR 164 Subpart E regarding use and disclosure of Protected Health Information.

 24. Indemnification.
-The Contractor agrees to indemnify, defend, and hold harmless the State, its agents, officials, and employees from all third party claims and suits including court costs, attorney’s fees, and other expenses caused by any act or omission of the Contractor and/or its subcontractors, if any, in the performance of this Contract.
+The Contractor agrees to indemnify, defend, and hold harmless the State, its agents, officials, and employees from all third party claims and suits including court costs, attorney’s fees, and other expenses caused by (1) any negligent act or willful misconduct, (2) any criminal act, (3) the Contractor’s failure to provide information required under this Contract that results in a penalty or sanction upon the State, or (4) the Contractor’s breach of fiduciary duties under ERISA of the Contractor and/or its subcontractors, if any, in the performance of this Contract.
 The State will not provide indemnification to the Contractor.

 25. Independent Contractor; Workers’ Compensation Insurance.
 The Contractor is performing as an independent entity under this Contract.
 No part of this Contract shall be construed to represent the creation of an employment, agency, partnership, or joint venture agreement between the parties.
 Neither party will assume liability for any injury (including death) to any persons, or damage to any property, arising out of the acts or omissions of the agents, employees, or subcontractors of the other party.
 The Contractor shall provide all necessary unemployment and workers’ compensation insurance for the Contractor’s employees, and shall provide the State with a Certificate of Insurance evidencing such coverage prior to starting work under this Contract.